-This solicitation presents two different Purpose Areas through which task forces may apply for funding (see section B. Federal Award Information); however, the goals and objectives and overall activities are the same for both Purpose Areas.
-The lead law enforcement and lead victim services grantees funded under either Purpose Area will work collaboratively to meet the following goals, objectives, and deliverables for the task force:
+This solicitation presents two different Purpose Areas through which task forces may apply for funding (see Section B. Federal Award Information).
+However, for both Purpose Areas the goal, objectives, and overall activities are the same.
+The lead law enforcement and lead victim service grantees, funded under either Purpose Area, must work collaboratively to meet the following goal, objectives, and deliverables for the task force:

-The goal of this program is to develop and enhance a multidisciplinary human trafficking task force that implements victim-centered, collaborative and sustainable approaches to-
+Goal: To develop and enhance a multidisciplinary human trafficking task force that implements victim-centered, collaborative, and sustainable approaches to:

-• identify victims of all types of human trafficking within specific geographic areas;

-- investigate and prosecute sex trafficking and labor trafficking cases at the local, state, tribal, and federal levels; and - address the individualized needs of victims through the provision of a comprehensive array of quality services.
+- Identify victims of all types of human trafficking within specific geographic areas. - Investigate and prosecute sex trafficking and labor trafficking cases at the local, state, tribal, and federal levels. - Address the individualized needs of victims through the provision of a comprehensive array of quality services.

-Human Trafficking Task Force Objectives and Activities
+Human Trafficking Task Force Objectives and Activities:

 1.)
-The human trafficking task force will establish and sustain effective leadership and a structure that will marshal the resources necessary to support the successful identification of victims of all forms of human trafficking; service delivery; and investigation and prosecution of trafficking perpetrators.
+The human trafficking task force will establish and sustain effective leadership and a structure that will engage the necessary resources to support the successful identification of victims of all forms of human trafficking; service delivery; and investigation and prosecution of trafficking perpetrators.

 Identify consistent, experienced, and committed task force leadership.
-Consistent, experienced, and committed task force leadership, including a strong presence from the USAO, has shown to be key to task force success.
-The law enforcement applicant agency, the victim service provider applicant agency, and the USAO are encouraged to be co-leaders of the multidisciplinary task force; however, applicants may propose a structure that works well within their own geographic area, as long as both applicant agencies and the USAO have substantive involvement in meeting task force goals and objectives.
+Consistent, experienced, and committed task force leadership including a strong presence from the USAO has shown to be key to task force success.
+The law enforcement applicant agency, the victim service provider applicant agency, and the USAO are encouraged to be co-leaders of the multidisciplinary task force; however, applicants may propose a structure that will work well within their own geographic area, providing both applicant agencies and the USAO have substantive involvement in collaboratively working to meet task force goals and objectives.

 Ensure that task force membership is representative of all essential agencies, organizations, and individuals.
-Effective task forces include representatives from state, local, tribal, and federal law enforcement; state, tribal, and federal prosecutor's offices; victim service providers; both system-based and nongovernmental organizations and local regulatory agencies; and other professionals who have a role in combating human trafficking.
+Effective task forces include representatives from state/local/tribal law enforcement; federal law enforcement; federal, state, and tribal prosecutor's offices; victim service providers; both system-based and non-governmental organizations and local regulatory agencies; and other professionals who have a role in combating human trafficking.
 (See Appendix A for a list of task force members that must be included for this program.)

 Identify and dedicate sufficient administrative support for the task force.
-Task forces must have dedicated staff to the complete administrative responsibilities and functions of the task force without these functions being "add-ons" to staffs' current full-time responsibilities.
-Law enforcement and/or victim service applicants may dedicate funding from each grant to support the time and effort of staff to meet the administrative requirements of the task force, including convening regular meetings, taking minutes, guiding the development of and updates to task force protocols, formalizing MOUs, conducting outreach to expand task force membership, and collecting, sharing, and reporting performance measurement data.
-These responsibilities may be held by one person or shared between law enforcement and victim service applicants, as needed.
+Task forces must have dedicated staff to complete administrative responsibilities and functions of the task force, without these functions being "add-ons" to staffs' current full-time responsibilities.
+Law enforcement and victim service applicants may dedicate funding from each grant to support the time and effort of staff to meet the administrative requirements of the task force, including convening regular meetings; taking minutes; guiding the development and update of task force protocols; formalizing MOUs; conducting outreach to expand task force membership; and collecting, sharing, and reporting of performance measurement data.
+These responsibilities may be held by one person, or may be shared by multiple persons from the law enforcement and victim service applicant agencies, as needed.

 Hold task force meetings.
-Task forces must convene at least quarterly multidisciplinary meetings of the task force leaders and members.
-In addition, they may use functional subcommittees to engage members or additional stakeholders on specific projects and tasks.
+Task forces must convene at least quarterly multidisciplinary, in-person meetings of the task force leaders and members.
+In addition, task forces may use functional subcommittees to engage members or additional stakeholders on specific projects and/or the completion of specific tasks.